sheremet-va/vi-fetch/README.md

 #### toHaveFetched

-If you want to check if `fetch` was called with appropriate URL and method, you can use `toHaveFetched`.
+If you want to check if `fetch` was called with appropriate URL and method at least once, you can use `toHaveFetched`.

 ```ts
 test('api was called', async () => {